ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

 !!! example "Task 4c - run `q2r.x`"
     !!! warning "Help file of `q2r.x`"
-        `q2r.x` doesn't have a help file like the other codes.
-You need to inspect the source file in `PHonon/PH/q2r.f90` if you download a copy of the quantum espresso source code.
-The inputs are all described in a comment at the top of this file.
-On the mt-student server you can see this file at `/opt/build/quantum-espresso/q-e-qe-6.3/PHonon/PH/q2r.f90` [**replace this**].
+        If you are interested in the input variables of `q2r.x`, visit this [link](https://www.quantum-espresso.org/Doc/INPUT_Q2R.html) for the help file.

-    - Read the `q2r.x` input file.
+    - Read the `03_CD_q2r.in` input file.
     ```bash
      &input
        fildyn = 'matdyn'     #(1)!